softmatterlab/SmartTrap/README.md

 The Bill of Materials (BOM) files are in the components folder.

 ### Firmware
-The firmware needed for the controller can be found in the folder fimrware.
+The firmware is the program running on the controller, specifically the microcontroller, to steer it.
+It needs to be installed for the controller to work and it can be found in the folder Fimrware on this github page.
-To flash it to the controller do the following.
+To install (flash) the firmware onto the controller do the following.

  - Connect the microcontroller to the host computer.
 For this use a USB-C cable.
  - Download the folder.
  - Open the folder in the arduino IDE.
 Arduinos IDE which you can find here: <https://www.arduino.cc/en/software/>
  - Under tools select the arduino portenta H7 board and the correct COM port (should show up as Arduino Portenta )
  - Hit upload in the top left corner.
-Once correctly uploaded and connected to both the controller a green light will be flashing periodically on the arduino.
+Once the firmware is correctly uploaded, and the microcontroller is connected to both the controller PCB and the host computer, a green light will be flashing periodically on the microcontroller.

-Also other IDEs such as Visual Studio code are possible to use but require a bit more work to set up.
+Note: also other IDEs, such as Visual Studio Code, are possible to use but require a bit more work to set up.

 ### Separate controllers
 Not all the components of the SmartTrap are controlled directly by the electronics controller used for the tweezers instrument.
 Listed below are the separate controllers are used.
 All have interfaces in the python GUI which can be used to instead use your own other controllers with minimal changes